 - Can I change Messaging Geographic Permissions programmatically through API?

 - Where can I find logs for changes in my Messaging Geo-Permissions?

 - What do I do if I notice irregular activity in my project?

 - Related Topics

 Twilio provides our users with the ability to send outbound SMS messages globally.
-Your project is set up to only allow access to your home country, which is determined by the phone number you verified during signup.
-If you’d like to enable new countries to send SMS to, please modify your permissions from the Messaging Geographic Permissions page in Console.
+Your project is set by default to only allow messages to be sent to your home country, which is determined by the phone number you verified during signup.
+If you’d like to enable new countries to send SMS messages to, please modify your permissions from the Messaging Geographic Permissions page in Console.

-Can I manage different international SMS permissions for individual subaccounts?
+Can I manage different Messaging Geographic Permissions for individual subaccounts?